-The Proficiency Environmental Testing program is a service purchased from an outside vendor and is used by all five Lockheed Martin analytical laboratories and the DOE laboratory at the Fernald, Ohio, facility to meet the need for a QA program for all environmental analyses.
+The Proficiency Environmental Testing Program is a service purchased from an outside vendor and is used by all Lockheed Martin analytical laboratories and the DOE laboratory at Fernald, Ohio, to meet the need for a QA program for all environmental analyses.
 The samples are supplied by the commercial company at two concentration levels (high and low).
-All data from each of the six laboratories are reported to the supplier.
+All data from each of the laboratories are reported to the supplier.
 The commercial supplier provides a report on the evaluated data to the site QA/QC managers.
 The report includes a percentage recovery of the referenced value, deviation from the mean of all reported data, specific problems in a site laboratory, and other statistical information.
 A corporate report is also provided that compares the data from the Lockheed Martin laboratories with those of other corporate laboratories.